ABDELLAH-Hallou/From-Data-to-Deployment/README.md

 ```
 ![image](https://github.com/ABDELLAH-Hallou/From-Data-to-Deployment/blob/master/assets/pred.png)

-for more information about the model, check these ressources :
+for more information about the model, check these resources:
 1. https://www.tensorflow.org/tutorials/keras/classification
 2. https://github.com/cmasch/zalando-fashion-mnist/tree/master

 ## Deployment
-### Create a new flutter project
+### Create a new Flutter project
-Before creating new flutter project, make sure that the Flutter SDK and other Flutter app development-related requirements are properly installed: https://docs.flutter.dev/get-started/install/windows
+Before creating new Flutter project, make sure that the Flutter SDK and other Flutter app development-related requirements are properly installed: https://docs.flutter.dev/get-started/install/windows

-After the project has been set up, we will implement the UI to allow users to take pictures or upload images from the gallery and perform object recognition using a the exported TensorFlow Lite model.
+After the project has been set up, we will implement the UI to allow users to take pictures or upload images from the gallery and perform object recognition using the exported TensorFlow Lite model.
 First, we need to install these packages:
 1. camera: **0.10.4**
 2. image_picker: